 Each adventure takes the characters to a section of the peninsula and introduces them to the native populations and cultures of the area (details may be found in the accompanying sourcebook).
 The characters have to use diplomacy and subtlety in many areas, guile and fighting ability in others.
 They are given the chance to accept a "native" guide to help them in their travels, but may ultimately be betrayed by this guide, who in actuality is the ancient vermilion dragon known as Pyre.
-The final adventure, in which the characters have the characters with a moral dilemma Do they destroy the devices, sacrificing so much potential power in the process?
+The final adventure, in which the characters have the chance to obtain the controlling devices, presents the characters with a moral dilemma-Do they destroy the devices, sacrificing so much potential power in the process?
 Do they attempt to claim power for themselves?
 Or, do they aid those who seek to reclaim their homeland?